 Dr. Shirish Huprikar is Associate Professor of Medicine and an expert in transplant infectious diseases, serving as Director of Mount Sinai’s Transplant Infectious Disease Program.

-Dr. Barbara Murphy is a Professor of Medicine and Chief of the Division of Nephrology who is an internationally known for her work in transplant immunology.
+Dr. Barbara Murphy is a Professor of Medicine and Chair of the Department of Medicine.
+She is internationally known for her work in transplant immunology.
 Her research has focused on the role of genomics in determining outcomes in transplantation.
 She is a former president of the American Society of Transplantation and was named Nephrologist of the Year by the American Kidney Fund in 2011.
-She is currently the Acting Chair of the Department of Medicine.

 Dr. Michael Ross is Associate Professor of Medicine who conducts research into the pathophysiology of HIV-associated nephropathy.